homeday/morganstanley/node.md

 2. **MSDE Agent**: Managed agents provided by MSDE.
 3. **CKS Agent**: Pods from CKS.

+Context:

+In our continuous integration and deployment (CI/CD) pipeline, Jenkins agents are essential for executing build and deployment tasks, particularly targeting the Quality Assurance (QA) environment.
+The selection of an appropriate agent configuration is influenced by specific use cases and infrastructure requirements.
+To accommodate diverse needs, we offer the following agent options:​

+Bring Your Own Agent (BYOA): Custom agents provided and managed by the user.​

+MSDE Agent: Managed agents provided by MSDE.​

+CKS Agent: Pods from CKS.​

+Decision:

+After evaluating the available options, we recommend prioritizing the Bring Your Own Agent (BYOA) approach.
+This strategy allows users to tailor agents to their specific requirements, ensuring optimal performance and compatibility with their existing systems.
+While BYOA is our preferred solution, the MSDE Agent and CKS Agent options remain available to cater to varying organizational needs and infrastructure setups.

 ## BYOA
 ### Register flow diagram